The Fairness of Credit Scoring Models: Fairness diagnosis

-where $SP$ stands for statistical parity, $CSP$ for conditional statistical parity, $EO$ for equal odds, $EOP$ for equal opportunity, and $PE$ for predictive equality.
-Formally, we denote a fairness test statistic as:

-where $h_{i}\left( .\right) $ denotes a functional form that depends on { the null hypothesis }H$_{0,i}$ which is considered{ , the scoring model }$f$, and the sample $\{\widehat{y}_{j},y_{j},d_{j}\}_{j=1}^{n}$.
-As all fairness metrics can be expressed in terms of independence assumptions, we can derive specific inference.
-Under the null hypothesis H$_{0,i}$, the test statistic $F_{H_{0,i}}$ has a $\mathcal{F}_{i}$ distribution, and we denote $d_{1-\alpha }$ the corresponding critical value at $\alpha \%$ significance level.
-Here, we recommend to consider the model $f$ as given and to neglect estimation risk.
-Otherwise, the distribution of the test statistic should be adjusted accordingly.

-Our inference procedure offers several advantages.
-First, whatever the test statistic considered, fairness inference allows us to consider estimation uncertainty when comparing conditional probabilities for protected and unprotected groups.
-Second, it allows to set the probability of incorrectly concluding that a scoring model is unfair.
-Third, fairness test statistics can aggregate the fairness diagnoses obtained in all classes of credit applicants, without making ad-hoc assumptions about the number of classes where the fairness assumption can be rejected.
+where $h_{i}\left( .\right) $ denotes a functional form that depends on { the null hypothesis }H$_{0,i}${ , the scoring model }$f(X)$, and the sample $\{\widehat{y}_{j},y_{j},d_{j}\}_{j=1}^{n}$.
+As all fairness metrics can be expressed in terms of (conditional) independence assumptions, we can derive specific inference.
+Under the null hypothesis, the test statistic $F_{H_{0,i}}$ has a $\mathcal{F}_{i}$ distribution, and we denote $d_{1-\alpha }$ the corresponding critical value at the $\alpha \%$ significance level.
+An inference procedure offers several advantages.
+First, regardless of the chosen test statistic, fairness inference enables us to account for estimation uncertainty when comparing conditional probabilities for protected and unprotected groups.
+Second, it allows us to set the probability of incorrectly concluding that a scoring model is unfair, through the significance level of the test.
+Third, fairness test statistics can aggregate the fairness diagnoses obtained in all classes of credit applicants, without making ad-hoc assumptions about the number of classes in which the fairness assumption can be rejected or not.

-{ The notation for $F_{i}$ encompasses a wide class of test statistics which can be implemented in this context.
-For instance, one can use }the chi-squared conditional independence test, the Cochran--Mantel--Haenszel (CMH) test, the z-tests associated to the hypothesis tests of the difference, ratio, or odds ratio of two independent proportions, or a likelihood ratio test (for the finite sample properties of these tests (size, power), see \cite{Shah2020} or \cite{Fay2021}).
-For ease of presentation, in the sequel we only consider standard chi-squared conditional independence tests (cf. Appendix \ref{Appendix_Fairness_Test} for a formal presentation).
+The notation for $F_{i}$ encompasses a wide class of test statistics that can be implemented in this context.
+For instance, one can use the chi-squared conditional independence test, the Cochran-Mantel-Haenszel (CMH) test, the z-tests associated with the hypothesis tests of the difference, ratio, or odds ratio of two independent proportions (for the size and power properties of these tests in finite sample, see \cite{Shah2020} or \cite{Fay2021}).
+In the sequel, we formally present a likelihood-ratio (LR) test that can be applied to any null hypothesis of fairness.

-We illustrate the test using the following simple example.
-We assume that a regulator wishes to test whether a scoring model satisfies the null hypothesis of conditional statistical parity H$_{0,CSP}$ by considering a sample $1,000$ individuals, among which $310$ belong to the protected group.
-These individuals are divided into two classes, labeled $C_{1}$ ($827$ borrowers) and $C_{2}$ ($173$ borrowers) respectively, according to their characteristics $X_{c}$.
-The empirical distribution of the predicted outcome $\hat{Y}$ and the protected attribute $D$ is displayed in Figure (\ref{Figure_Cube}) for the two classes.